Letterbook/Letterbook/Letterbook.Docs/_blog/2024-11-tk/moderation-tooling-research.md

 7. Work to develop suggestions for data retention policies that support both trust & safety needs as well as legal needs, and work to help people understand what good defaults server software should adopt.
 This is outside the expertize of almost everyone working in moderation.

-8. I think it would be useful to have a commonly understood set of things moderators need to do during the course of their work, and HOWTO-style guides for accomplishing those for different server softwares.
+8. In a broader sense, I think it would be useful to have a commonly understood set of things moderators need to do during the course of their work, a sort of shared training guide, and HOWTO-style guides for accomplishing those for different server softwares.

 # Conclusion

+One of our biggest impressions from these interviews is that the people doing this work really care about their communities.
+The work of trust and safety is never-ending, and for people doing it on a volunteer basis it seems to be a labor of love.

 From here, I'm moving into exploring ideas for interfaces for managing federation and dealing with reports.
 I don't work with static mockup tools such as Figma -- for this type of work I prefer to create working prototype web pages, often locally-runnable using fixture data generated to match a variety of scenarios that came about during the initial research discussions.
 This approach tends to involve more work but I've seen it repeatedly short-circuit assumptions and miscommunications people have when looking at static images.
 I have a few "challenging moderation scenarios" in mind to replicate, but I'm still looking for a few more.
 If you've done moderation work and think I've missed something, please don't hesitate to reach out!